Ster: History

+In May 1990, the government announced the passing of a law to enable television commercials - and consequently - Ster's activities, to be allowed on Sundays.
+The law was approved in April 1991.
+Ster's advertising growth in 1993 projected a 50% slide due to the impact of a commercial recession, witnessing no growth in the first half of the year.

-On November 8, 2001, STER introduced a new logo for the first time of 36 years since its establishment in 1965.
-The 36-year-old four-blocked diamond-cube logo was confined to history after 36 years of legal competition, and was replaced by a blue-lined diamond that contains the "Ster" wordmark which uses the Franklin Gothic typeface.
-The new logo debuted on STER's website on January 2, 2002.
+On 8 November 2001, STER introduced a new logo.
+The existing four-blocked diamond-cube logo was confined to history after 36 years of legal competition, and was replaced by a blue-lined diamond that contains the "Ster" wordmark which uses the Franklin Gothic typeface, which cements its status as a "dynamic organisation" rather than a "bureaucratic company".
+Loeki continued during breaks due to his popularity.
+The new logo debuted on STER's website on 2 January 2002.
+Since 2003, the opening and closing bumpers have been aligned with the graphics of the three channels.